 You are considering implementing a Progressive Web App in your business, aren’t you?
 If the answer is yes, then this is just the article for you.
 Here you’ll find out about all the opportunities a PWA brings, read the most powerful success stories (and probably find one or more that can be inspiring for your company), and discover how easy and cheap it is to introduce a PWA.

-We’ll also present you our product: Vue.js-based PWA – Vue Storefront.
+We’ll also present you our product: Vue.js-based PWA for eCommerce – Vue Storefront.
 Ready?
 Fasten your seatbelt – steady – go!

 What are the advantages of PWAs?